-The school's culture and ethos of 'Let it Shine' permeates the foundations of this curriculum.
-This is enhanced through our half-termly Core Values and dedication to the Christian vision and spiritual growth of our community.
-The impact is seen through pupil outcomes, pupil engagement, work scrutiny, curriculum celebration events and 'be the best that you can be' celebration.
+The school's culture and ethos of 'SHINE AND MAKE A DIFFERENCE permeates the foundations of this curriculum.
+The impact is seen through pupil outcomes, pupil engagement, work scrutiny, curriculum celebration events, and 'be the best that you can be' celebration.

 Teachers at All Saints' ensure curriculum design creates learning experiences that excite, hook, inspire and engage all learners.
 We are passionate about instilling transferable knowledge and skills across the curriculum.
 We hold high aspirations for all pupils and invest time and resources into nurturing talents and interests so learners can flourish academically and personally.

 To create effective learners in our school, we encourage endurance and a growth mindset when faced with a new challenge and we teach this through our seeds of happiness program.
 This promotes independent, resilient and successful learners, who are confident to take risks.

 In addition to covering the National Curriculum and Early Years' framework, we aim to shape our curriculum so that it prepares children for the next stage of their education and promotes British Values alongside our own school values and ethos that ‘It’s okay to be different'.
 We enrich our curriculum through additional content and skills as determined by the specific needs of our children, our community, and the wider society.

 Through our curriculum, we aim to address the following areas which we know are pertinent to All Saints':

 - We need to enable children to acquire knowledge and skills across all subjects and understand the distinction between different subjects so that they all have the chance to shine and recognise their strengths and talents.